reflexsoar/reflex-docs/docs/index.md

 ## Features
 ReflexSOAR offers a comprehensive range of capabilities, including but not limited to:

-* **Event Rules**: dynamically respond to events by automatically dismissing, merging to cases, adding tags, or updating severity
+* **Event Rules**: dynamically respond to Events by automatically dismissing, merging to cases, adding tags, or updating severity

-* **Cases**: create cases and leverage case templates to track the investigation of alerts by your analyst
+* **Cases**: create Cases and leverage Case Templates to track the investigation of alerts by your analyst

-* **Intel Lists**: develop internal or poll external threat intel lists to enrich events to further assist your analyst during their investigations
+* **Intel Lists**: develop internal or poll external threat Intel Lists to enrich events to further assist your analyst during their investigations

-* **Inputs**: configure inputs to pull alerts or alarms from your SIEM or other security tools for your analyst to review
+* **Inputs**: configure Inputs to pull alerts or alarms from your SIEM or other security tools for your analyst to review

 * **Reflex Query Language (RQL)**: leverage mutators and expressions against alerts to granularly tailor the automated responses and actions

-* **Agents**: deploy agents within your environment to pull the alerts and alarms from your on-premise systems
+* **Agents**: deploy Agents within your environment to pull the alerts and alarms from your on-premise systems

+* **Detections**: create your own Detection Rules to share with your Reflex subtenants

-* **Playbooks****: automation and orchestration playbooks
+* **Playbooks****: automation and orchestration Playbooks

 ***This feature is still in development; however, automation is available today in the form of [Event Rules](event-rules/index.md)*